NIH Academy

 Science Mentor

 Each participant will identify a science mentor who will commit to providing intellectual feedback at several key points across the program year.
 Most often, these will be the mentors assigned to faculty via their department or research center/institute.
 In some instances, an external science mentor may be most appropriate.
-Each science mentor will receive a $1,000 stipend given the expected level of time and investment in helping the participant refine their scientific rationale and approach.
+Each science mentor will receive a modest stipend given the expected level of time and investment in helping the participant refine their scientific rationale and approach.

 Sample Curriculum

-Below is an overview of the in-person training sessions for 2024-25.
+Below is an overview of the in-person training sessions for 2025-26.
 A final course syllabus will be released this summer.
-The curriculum for each year’s Academy is set by co-chairs for that year and therefore, participants’ experience might differ from year to year as program leaders customize the outcomes, resources, and specific needs of the participants.
+The curriculum for each year’s Academy is set by co-chairs for that year, and therefore, participants’ experience might differ from year to year as program leaders customize the outcomes, resources, and specific needs of the participants.

-• Session 6 - June: Graduation celebration
+• Session 8 (June): Graduation celebration

 Application to the Academy